 1 in stock

 Acer palmatum Beni otake spring leaves are pink-red changing to solid red in early summer.
 Fall color is fire-engine red.
 This Beni likes full sun and really is stunning when in direct sunlight.
 It is a medium sized red leaf maple whose name in Japanese is ‘Red Bamboo’.
-This fast growing upright maple is in the linearilobum group of maples – which means they have skinny leaves.
+This moderate growing upright maple is in the linearilobum group of maples – which means they have skinny leaves.
 Beni otake often has flowers changing to red seedpods or samaras as they are known on Japanese Maples.

 Acer palmatum Beni otake is most glorious when fall turns the leaves crimson-red – together with the red samaras hanging down – it is really like a beautiful Christmas tree.
 All you need to do is add some tiny white twinkling lights which look good even after the leaves have dropped.